 - Bloody Mary

-Vodka based with tomato juice combined with Worcestershire sauce, tobasco and salt, this is a low calorie drink that even has some nutritive value.
+Vodka based with tomato juice combined with Worcestershire sauce, tabasco and salt, this is a low-calorie drink that even has some nutritive value.
 A good quality tomato juice will provide some antioxidants, mainly lycopene as well as vitamin C and potassium.
 Adding in more vegetables will provide even more nutrients and fibre.
 Be careful to ensure you are opting for a fresh tomato juice rather than a pre-made mix.

 With these choices in mind, here are a few ways to help you avoid consuming excessive alcohol and ensure you’re drinking smart